vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 ### Public Network <a id="public-network"></a>

-You designate a specific interface for traffic from container VMs and the VCH to the Internet by specifying a public network when you deploy the VCH.
+You designate a specific network for traffic from container VMs and the VCH to the Internet by specifying a public network when you deploy the VCH.

 **IMPORTANT**:

 - If you use the Create Virtual Container Host wizard to create VCHs, it is **mandatory** to use an existing port group or logical switch for the public network.
 - If you use `vic-machine` to deploy VCHs, by default the VCH uses the VM Network, if present, for the public network.
-If the VM Network is present, it is therefore not mandatory to use a dedicated interface for the public network, but it is strongly recommended.
-Using the default VM Network for the public network instead of a dedicated interface prevents vSphere vMotion from moving the VCH endpoint VM between hosts in a cluster.
+If the VM Network is present, it is therefore not mandatory to use a dedicated network interface for the public network, but it is strongly recommended.
+Using the default VM Network for the public network instead of a dedicated network interface prevents vSphere vMotion from moving the VCH endpoint VM between hosts in a cluster.
 If the VM Network is not present, you must create a dedicated port group or logical switch for the public network.
-- You can use the same interface as the public network for multiple VCHs.
-You cannot use the same interface for the public network as you use for the bridge network.
+- You can use the same network as the public network for multiple VCHs.
+You cannot use the same network for the public network as you use for the bridge network.
-- You can share the public network interface with the client and management networks.
-If you do not configure the client and management networks to use specific interfaces, those networks use the settings that you specify for the public network.
+- You can share the public network network with the client and management networks.
+If you do not configure the client and management networks to use specific networks, those networks use the settings that you specify for the public network.
 - The port group or logical switch must exist before you create the VCH.
 For information about how to create a port group or logical switch, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).
 - You cannot use `vic-machine configure` to change the public network setting after you deploy the VCH.